“Video retrieval with our old system took 1-2 weeks, but with Samsara we get footage right away.”

 As a leading provider of engineering, fabrication, maintenance, and construction services for oil and gas producers, KS Industries (KSI) operates at a massive scale across six of the largest energy-producing states in the United States.
 In particular, they build and maintain oil and gas facilities for their customers, which include Chevron and Hess Corporation.
 Because they operate at the cross-section of oil & gas and construction—two of the most dangerous industries in the world—KSI is first and foremost concerned with safety.

 Leading their safety department is Phillip Clarke, Director of Safety and Risk Management.
 “In our industry, safety is absolutely paramount,” said Clarke.
 “When I started at the company, they told me that we’re a safety company that does construction.”

-KSI’s operations span California, Colorado, New Mexico, Texas, Wyoming, and North Dakota.
+KSI’s operations span California, Colorado, New Mexico, Wyoming, and North Dakota.
 With more than 1,200 vehicles and 1,000 drivers to manage, Clarke and his team of 36 employees are tasked with keeping KSI’s crews safe out in the field.
 Because of the breadth of their operation, they needed dash cams with fast video retrieval and superior real-time telematics to gain better visibility into their remote crews.